NinaWie/featout/README.md

 ### Deliverables:
-Submit a link to your GitHub repository, as well as a graphical abstract of your solution.
-The Readme should describe your solution.
+Submit a link to your GitHub repository, where the README file should describe your approach.
+Feel free to submit further material, such as plots, images or other results.

 ### Getting started:
 For inspiration, we provide a codebase with a simple implementation of Featout in this repository.
 In the folder “papers”, you can find some related work.
 The one that is most related to the Featout idea is the paper by Wang et al [4] proposing a method called CamDrop (they use class activation maps to get the models attention and then drop the neurons at the points of highest activation).